agent6/basicStudyApp/README.md

 ## Sample Questions

 The included `questions.json` file contains 16 sample CCNP ENCOR questions to demonstrate how the app works.
 Use these as a reference when building your own question bank.

-## License

-This project is licensed under the MIT License.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests with improvements, bug fixes, or additional features.

 ---